AvaProtocol/EigenLayer-AVS/README.md

 ## Operators

 Operators communicates with aggregators through RPC.
 It requests task data from aggregator, it performs condition execution to check whether a task can be trigger.
-The result is then send back to aggregator.
+The result is then sent back to aggregator.

 For task is ok to run, the operator will executed them.
 The detail of how task is triggering through our ERC6900 modular wallet will come soon.